isabelleli/whack-16-team14/README.md

 - [ ] Add scenario list (including images, for now like the 4 that we have done)
+- [ ] add timer for going to next scenario after the transitional response
 - [ ] make sure that ^ works, debug accordingly
 - [ ] make buttons transparent
 - [ ] for the first four images, arrange the placement of each of the buttons in the style section